Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 **Q: Does this slow down my server?**
 A: No, it's very lightweight.
 The plugin uses smart caching to minimize performance impact.

-**Q: Will different users see different collections?**
-A: Yes!
-The plugin caches collections per user, so each user gets a different set of random collections.

 ---